Ryouh/Feats-Revisited/Feats.md

 **Prerequisite:** Level 6.

-You have practiced techniques useful in melee combat against spellcasters, gaining the following benefits:
+You have practiced techniques useful in melee combat against spellcasters.

 * When a creature within 5 feet of you casts a spell, you can use your reaction to make a melee weapon attack against that creature.
 * When you damage a creature that is concentrating on a spell, that creature has disadvantage on the saving throw it makes to maintain its concentration.